jljucutan/emerge/README.md

 ## Installation

-Close the project from this repository
+Clone the project from this repository

 ```
     git clone https://github.com/jljucutan/emerge.git
 ```

 ```
-    composer install --prefer-dist # You must have composer install in your system or refer to https://getcomposer.org/download
+    composer install --prefer-dist
 ```

+	*You must have composer install in your system or refer to https://getcomposer.org/download

 ```
     php -dmemory_limit=-1 app/console doctrine:database:create